krischer/instaseis/doc/database_repacking.rst

 Merged File Layout
 ^^^^^^^^^^^^^^^^^^

-This, in constrast to the *multi file layout* stores everything in a single 5D array, meaning data from one element can be accessed with a single read command.
+This, in contrast to the *multi file layout* stores everything in a single 5D array, meaning data from one element can be accessed with a single read command.
 The downside is that many GLL points are duplicated which thus increases the file size.
 On the other hand this layout can easily increase the performance by more than an order of magnitude so depending on the use case this is the way to go.
 Turning on compression can save quite a lot of space here but comes at the expense of some speed.
+Make sure to set the chunking in a way that each chunk corresponds to all the data from a single element.

-**Expected NetCDF file locations:**
+**Expected NetCDF file locations:** ``ROOT/.../merged_output.nc4``

-``ROOT/.../merged_output.nc4``

 **File layout** (in a commented representation based on the output from ``ncdump``)::